Last updated on March 22nd, 2023 at 05:11 pm

 Serious impactions do much more than make your beardie uncomfortable.
 They can cause serious physical problems and even death.

 A bearded dragon does not have much protection around its spinal cord.
 They don’t have discs as humans do.
 This leaves their nervous system vulnerable.

 When an impaction gets large, it can press on these exposed nerves.
 This then causes them to lose some or all control of their rear legs.
 If your beardie is having trouble walking, is shaking, has trembling or non-mobile rear legs, or other similar symptoms, seek a vet immediately!

 These are similar problems, but not the same.
 Both can cause similar symptoms.
 Both can be treated in similar ways.
 But they are different and it’s important to know exactly how they differ.

 An impaction is when there is an undigestible mass present in your beardie’s digestive tract.
-It can be made of non-organic material like sand or rocks.
-It can also consist of organic material that your beardie can’t digest like insect exoskeleton, bark, or pieces of organic substrate.
+It can be made of non-organic materials like sand or rocks.
+It can also consist of organic material that your beardie can’t digest, like insect exoskeleton, bark, or pieces of organic substrate.

 This mass becomes hard and clumps together to the point where it simply cannot be passed or digested.
 It stays stuck inside your beardie growing with time and causing increasing discomfort and progressively worse symptoms.

 Constipation is when your beardie is not defecating because they are having trouble digesting the contents of their gut.
 Maybe they ate too much.
 Maybe their basking spot isn’t hot enough, and they are having trouble digesting.
 Maybe they are dehydrated.
 As with people, there can be many causes of constipation.